MelissaData/PhoneObject-Dotnet-Linux/README.md

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-This project is compatible with .NET 7.0, .NET 5.0, and .NET Core 3.1.
-If you would like to run this project for any other version besides .NET 7.0, proceed with the following procedures but check for and download your desired .NET version.

 #### Install the Dotnet Core SDK
 Before starting, check to see if you already have the .NET 7.0 SDK already installed by entering this command: